-- Interest income?
+- Mil.
+43 Interest income?
 Report interest received by or due to the U.S. Reporter from all payors (including affiliated persons), net of tax withheld at the source.
-Include all interest receipts included in 27 44 Interest expensed or capitalized?
+Include all interest receipts included in and 30.
+Do not net against interest expensed, 44.
+000 44 Interest expensed or capitalized?
 Report interest expensed or capitalized by the U.S. Reporter, paid or due to all payees (including affiliated persons), gross of tax withheld.
-Do not net against - 000 interest income, 435.....
-45 Taxes (except income and payroll taxes) and nontax payments (other than production 000 - • Report all such taxes and nontax payments whether or not included in revenues or expenses in the income statement.
-Include amounts paid or accrued for the year, net of refunds or credits, to Federal, state, and local governments, their subdivisions and agencies for - - Sales, consumption, and excise taxes collected by the U.S. Reporter on goods and services the U.S. Reporter sold; - Property and other taxes on the value of assets and capital; - Any remaining taxes (other than income and payroll taxes); and - Import and export duties, license fees, fines, penalties, and all other payments or accruals of nontax liabilities (except production royalty payments for natural resources)
+Do not net against 000 interest income, 43 - 3590 1 45 Taxes (except income and payroll taxes) and nontax payments (other than production 000 royalty payments)? - Report all such taxes and nontax payments whether or not included in revenues or expenses in the income statement.
+Include amounts paid or accrued for the year, net of refunds or credits, to Federal, state, and local governments, their subdivisions and agencies for - - Sales, consumption, and excise taxes collected by the U.S. Reporter on goods and services the U.S. Reporter sold; - Property and other taxes on the value of assets and capital; - Any remaining taxes (other than income and payroll taxes); and - Import and export duties, license fees, fines, penalties, and all other payments or accruals of nontax liabilities (except production royalty payments for natural resources).